 And we called on people all over the country to join the #FacebookBlackout — by replacing their profile picture and cover photo with a blackout Facebook box.

-Click on the image below to download your own Facebook profile graphic.
+Click on the image to download your own Facebook profile graphic.

-*The event was endorsed by a dozen organizations, including Media Alliance, MediaJustice, CODEPINK, CREDO Action, Indivisible SF Peninsula/CA-14, Indivisible Healdsburg, FacebookBlackout2020.com, Free Press Action, SumOfUs, Vigil for Democracy, Coastside United for Action, and RYSE.
+*These events were organized in collaboration with our partners at the Media Alliance, and endorsed by MediaJustice, CODEPINK, CREDO Action, Indivisible SF Peninsula/CA-14, Indivisible Healdsburg, FacebookBlackout2020.com, Free Press Action, SumOfUs, Vigil for Democracy, Coastside United for Action, and RYSE.